VanniMaceria/ardu_APIno/README.md

 ```
 http://localhost:8080/actuator/led - POST
 ```
-turns on the LED with the intensity specified by the 'voltage' parameter
+turns on the LED with the intensity and color specified by the 'voltage' (0 - 255) parameter and 'color' (RED - GREEN - BLUE)

 ## Swagger
 By going to